S-Flex/xfw-local/README.md

 # TODO
 - Improve UI.
 Make it look like sign-spine css
 - Look into application auto-update - https://www.electronjs.org/docs/latest/tutorial/updates
-- Make installer for mac and windows
-- Add remember me
-- Store all logs on disc
-- when storage persist.
-Logout not removing session!

 ## Express Endpoints Documentation